princeton-nlp/Edge-Pruning/README.md

 ```
 python src/modeling/draw_fpt2.py -i /path/to/checkpoint/dir/edges.json
 ```
-The default output path is `edges.pdf`; please look at the scripts for other arguments.
+The default output path is `/path/to/checkpoint/dir/edges.pdf`; please look at the scripts for other arguments.
 An example circuit is shown above.

 ### Tracr Experiments